oneapi-community/awesome-oneapi/README.md

 * [octotiger](https://github.com/STEllAR-GROUP/octotiger) - Octo-Tiger is an astrophysics program simulating the evolution of star systems based on the fast multipole method on adaptive Octrees.
 It was implemented using high-level C++ libraries, specifically HPX and Vc, which allows its use on different hardware platforms.
 * [Odd Even Merge and Sorting](https://github.com/oneapi-src/oneAPI-samples/tree/master/DirectProgramming/C%2B%2BSYCL/StructuredGrids/1d_HeatTransfer) - (C++ based, from Intel) Demonstrates how to use the odd-even mergesort algorithm (also known as "Batcher's odd–even mergesort") which may benefit whenn working with  batches of short-sized to mid-sized (key, value) array pairs.
 Shows how to migrate CUDA based code to SYCL.
 * [Optical Flow Method](https://github.com/oneapi-src/oneAPI-samples/tree/master/DirectProgramming/C%2B%2BSYCL/StructuredGrids/guided_HSOpticalflow_SYCLMigration) - (C++ based, from Intel) The HSOpticalFlow sample is a computation of per-pixel motion estimation between two consecutive image frames caused by movement of object or camera.
 Shows how to migrate CUDA based code to SYCL.
+* [portBLAS](https://github.com/codeplaysoftware/portBLAS) - An implementation of BLAS using the SYCL open standard.
 * [PyPardisoProject](https://github.com/haasad/PyPardisoProject) - Pypardiso is a Python package for solving large sparse linear systems of equations using the Intel OneAPI Math Kernel Library Pardiso solver.
 It provides the same functionality as Scipy's spsolve but is faster in many cases.
+* [qmckl_sycl](https://github.com/elielnd/qmckl_sycl) - SYCL GPU port of the [QMCkl: Quantum Monte Carlo Kernel Library](https://github.com/TREX-CoE/qmckl).
 * [repulsive-surfaces](https://github.com/icethrush/repulsive-surfaces) - A numerical framework for optimization of surface geometry while avoiding (self-)collision.
 * [SPHinxXsys](https://github.com/Xiangyu-Hu/SPHinXsys) - SPHinXsys provides C++ APIs for physically accurate simulation and optimization.
 It aims to handle coupled industrial dynamic systems including fluid, solid, multi-body dynamics and beyond.
 The multi-physics library is based a unique and unified computational framework by which strong couplings have been achieved for all involved physics.
 [suanPan](https://github.com/TLCFEM/suanPan) - suanPan is a finite element method (FEM) simulation platform for applications in fields such as solid mechanics and civil/structural/seismic engineering.
 The name suanPan (in some places such as suffix it is also abbreviated as suPan) comes from the term Suan Pan (算盤), which is Chinese abacus.
+[sycl-collision-sim](https://github.com/rafbiels/sycl-collision-sim) - Demo 3D simulation of rigid body physics with different shapes bouncing off each other confined in a box.
+Two implementations are provided, one sequential with standard C++ code compiled for CPU, and parallel SYCL implementation which can be compiled for any target device (e.g. a GPU) supported by a SYCL compiler.

 ### Tools and Development
 * [JAX: Artificial Intelligence for everyone.](https://github.com/cabelo/jax) - JAX (Just an Artificial Intelligence Extended) is an optimized version of the openSUSE Linux image to work with oneAPI.
 This platform was designed to facilitate the access and development of AI applications.